electricimp/Usb/UsbHost/Readme.md

 ### Constructor: UsbHost(*usb[, autoConfigPins]*)

 Instantiates the UsbHost class.
 It takes `hardware.usb` as a required parameter and an optional boolean flag to set whether to automatically configure pins R and W (required for USB to work on imp005.
-[More info](https://electricimp.com/docs/hardware/imp/imp005pinmux/#usb) )
+[More info](https://electricimp.com/docs/hardware/imp/imp005pinmux/#usb) ).
+By default *autoConfigPins* is set to `true`.

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |